 Operational efficiency reduces costs and increases profit margins.
 But it’s about more than just the money.
 Discover how to improve your operational efficiency for greater productivity, profitability, agility, sustainability, and satisfaction in your service-based business.

-Productivity and operational efficiency are not the same thing.
 Productivity is how much work gets done.
 Efficiency is how well it gets done.
 Your business can be productive without being efficient.

 Two businesses can be equally productive.
 But if one works more efficiently, they are likely to be more profitable.
 They’re also more likely to meet quality and customer satisfaction goals, which can make them more successful and sustainable.